matrix-org/synapse/docs/admin_api/rooms.md

 The following fields are returned in the JSON response body:

+- `delete_status` - An array of objects, each containing information about one task.
+  Task objects contain the following fields:
-* `status` - The status will be one of:
+  - `status` - The status will be one of:
     - `remove members` - The process is removing users from the `room_id`.
     - `active` - The process is purging the room from database.
     - `complete` - The process has completed successfully.
     - `failed` - The process is aborted, an error has occurred.
-* `result` - An object containing information about the result of shutting down the room.
+  - `result` - An object containing information about the result of shutting down the room.
     *Note:* The result is shown after removing the room members.
 The delete process can still be running.
 Please pay attention to the `status`.
     - `kicked_users` - An array of users (`user_id`) that were kicked.
     - `failed_to_kick_users` - An array of users (`user_id`) that that were not kicked.
     - `local_aliases` - An array of strings representing the local aliases that were migrated from the old room to the new.
     - `new_room_id` - A string representing the room ID of the new room.

 ## Undoing room deletions